chenxianhong/SUSTDNN-xvector/README.md

 # SUSTDNN-xvector
-This is a Tensorflow implementation of x-vector with speech unit specific TDNN (SUSTDNN)for speaker verification.
+This is a Tensorflow implementation of x-vector with speech-unit-specific TDNN (SUSTDNN)for speaker verification.

 It is modified based on the Tensorflow implementation of x-vector topology proposed by David Snyder in Deep Neural Network Embeddings for Text-Independent Speaker Verfication: https://github.com/hsn-zeinali/x-vector-kaldi-tf.